What are some of the things to do in Canberra in a day? Read on to find out.

 The Old New Land was exciting as it covered Australia’s diverse species and environments, how people have ventured out looking for a river in the center of the country (It’s quite bizarre), the introduction and importance of species like rabbits, and how people have responded and adapted to the land over time.
 Similarly, The Journeys explored the journey of people and objects that connect Australia to the world.

 From exploring the history of Australia before the European Settlement to exploring what Australia is today, there is so much to see in the Museum.
 I could spend my entire day just in the museum.

 FOOD- Food is a very important part of travel, isn’t it?
 I had food at the parliament cafe first and then at the museum cafe.
-The food in the cafe was average nothing mouth watering.
-I was suggested by local to visit Lonsdale street which I count this time.
-Next time, That’s the first place I am going to.
+The food in the cafe was average, nothing mouth watering.
+I was suggested by locals to visit Lonsdale street which I coudn’t this time.
+Next time, that’s the first place I am going to.

 Let me know how your experience was in Canberra and what are some of the places you would suggest.